dat2Cph/content/linux_and_deployment/deployment_fat_jar.md

 - A configured Virtual Machine setup up after this [tutorial](https://dat2cph.github.io/content/linux/) step 1-7.
 The VM is running on [Digital Ocean](https://www.digitalocean.com/)
 - A Postgresql database running in a docker container on port 5432
 - A Javalin webproject ready to run on port 7070
+- A built version of the Javalin project created as a "fat jar"
-- A domain name or subdomain with DNS set to the IP of your VM.
-[Video-tutorial is here](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=f8e7ebbb-8d17-480b-9ac2-b15600a699f2).
+- A domain name or subdomain with DNS set to the IP of your VM
-- A firewall that allows access for port 80 and 443 (http and https).
-[Video-tutorial is here](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=b2178213-1924-4325-85c6-b15a00aba65e)
+- A firewall that allows access for port 80 and 443 (http and https)
 - A ssh connection to the VM

 ## Goal